algbio/panvc-founders/README.md

 ## Installing

-Please follow the installation instructions for [PanVC sample workflow](https://github.com/algbio/panvc-sample-workflow).
+All necessary components for variant calling from our provided inputs are installed as part of [PanVC sample workflow](https://github.com/algbio/panvc-sample-workflow).
+Please follow its installation instructions.

+Tools for generating a predicted sequence from variants are provided with [vcf2multialign](https://github.com/tsnorri/vcf2multialign).
+For comparing the predicted sequences, we recommend [edlib](https://github.com/Martinsos/edlib).

 ## Running the experiments